 How To Add PayPal To Your Website

-One way to encourage this is to use a PayPal button for a website.
+One way to encourage this is to use a PayPal button on a website.
 You can add a POWR Paypal Button through PayPal Checkout or write your own Hypertext Markup Language (HTML) code.

 Why Add PayPal To My Website?